bachelor of science in nursing for rns (RN-BSN) (ONLINE PROGRAM)

-Admission to the RN-BSN program is a two step process.
+Admission to the RN-BSN program for those currently enrolled in an RN associates or diploma program is a two step process seen below.

 Step One: Those interested in applying to the RN-BSN program, must first apply and be admitted to university through the undergraduate admissions office.
 Once admitted, "Next Step" instructions will be given, which would include information on meeting with the prenursing advisor.